 There are many benefits to private home care, like keeping your independence and staying close to friends and family.
 To help you understand your options, we’ve created a guide to medical and non-medical in-home care.
+Here we outline what is included in home health care.
 Let’s start by answering the question, “what is personal home care?”

 What is Personal Home Care?